Mindaribba

-Mindaribba is a suburb in the City of Maitland in the Hunter Region of New South Wales, Australia.
+Mindaribba is a suburb in the City of Maitland in the Hunter Valley of New South Wales, Australia.
 It is located on the eastern side of the Hunter River, approximately 9 km (5.6 mi) north of the Maitland central business district.

 Mindaribba had a population of 97 people in the 2021 Census.

 Transport

-Mindaribba railway station is located on the North Coast Line in New South Wales, Australia.
-It is served by NSW TrainLink's Hunter line services travelling between Newcastle and Dungog.
-There are approximately 57 local services to Mindaribba each week.
+Mindaribba railway station is located on the North Coast line, Australia.
+It is served by NSW TrainLink Hunter Line services travelling between Newcastle and Dungog.